-- A review of a consumer's discharge plan for all levels of care will be completed to ensure that appropriate follow-up care is arranged for those ending treatment. - A written discharge plan will be prepared to ensure continuity of service and will be distributed to parties involved to carry out the plan. - The MSHN contracted provider network will ensure that all consumers are appropriately discharged from their care, including entering a discharge into REMI. - Aftercare services are incorporated into the treatment plan, and needs are identified and addressed in the discharge plan. - Follow up SUD treatment services from a detox and or residential facility will be completed not more than seven (7) days after discharge. - Consumer satisfaction surveys should be distributed to the consumers at discharge.
+- A review of a consumer's discharge plan for all levels of care will be completed to ensure that appropriate follow-up care is arranged for those ending treatment. - A written discharge plan will be prepared to ensure continuity of service and will be distributed to parties involved to carry out the plan.
+The plan must include the date and time of appointment(s) and location for the next service provider(s). - The MSHN contracted provider network will ensure that all consumers are appropriately discharged from their care, including entering a discharge into REMIand providing an Adverse Benefit Determination, when appropriate. - The discharge summary will include the person's status at the time of discharge, a summary of services received, and the discharge rationale. - Aftercare services are incorporated into the treatment plan, and needs are identified and addressed in the discharge plan. - Follow up SUD treatment services from a detox and or residential facility will be completed not more than seven (7) days after discharge.